P2PSP/core/doc/README.md

 Related P2P systems
 ----------------

-There are plenty of P2P straeming protocols.
+There are plenty of P2P streaming protocols.
 Depending on the topology of the overlay network, they can be clasified in chains, trees or meshes.
-A chain overlay is quite rare because churn can degrade significatively the Quality of Service (QoS) of the overlay, however, it has interesting characteristics such as peers does not need to interchange buffer maps and peers only send a copy of the stream regardless of the size of the overlay (we will refeer to this characteristics as “replication factor”).
-Tree overlays impose that peers must send so many copies of the stream (replication factor) as the degree of the tree, but like chains, the protocol is also push-based.
+A chain overlay is quite rare because churn can degrade significatively the Quality of Service (QoS) of the overlay.
+However, it has interesting characteristics such as peers does not need to interchange buffer maps and peers only send a copy of the stream regardless of the size of the overlay (we will refeer to this characteristics as “replication factor”).
+On the other hand, tree overlays impose that peers must send so many copies of the stream (replication factor) as the degree of the tree, but like chains, the protocol is also push-based.
 Mesh-based protocols are more flexible regarding the